 Home office / working remotely

 According to the SARS-CoV-2 occupational safety standards of the Federal Ministry of Labour and Social Affairs “Office work (...) is to be carried out from home if possible, especially if office spaces have to be used by several people with insufficient safety distance."
 Determining whether it is possible for tasks to be fulfilled from home or remotely must be done in consultation with one's supervisor.
 For remote work or work from home, the daily planned working time applies.
+Any costs incurred from working at home or remotely can be settled via decentralized funds on request with an itemization of these costs and the approval of your supervisor.
 Furthermore, it is possible to work in an office on site if the RKI standards are observed.
 If it is neither possible to work on site under observance of the RKI standards, nor from home or remotely, employees are to be sent home with pay until further notice.
 These rules also apply for work performed by auxiliary staff or student/research assistants.

 Vacation already approved is to be taken as planned – also for reasons of solidarity with other employees regarding the distribution of work and free time.
 There is no right of cancellation.
 In exceptional cases, a mutual agreement can be made between employees and supervisors for a different vacation period if that employee's work is urgently needed during the originally planned vacation period.